Glench/template/README.md

 My custom svelte templates.
-Probably the most interesting thing is the `npm run web` command that (on a Mac) copies the compiled app JavaScript into a form that can be pasted directly in a web console.
+Probably the most interesting difference is the `npm run web` command that (on a Mac) copies the compiled app JavaScript into a form that can be pasted directly in a web console.

 *Looking for a shareable component template?
 Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*